Solinea/heka/docs/source/developing/testing.rst

     Specifies interval (in seconds) after which `heka-flood` will try to recreate connection with backend.
     Defaults to 5s.

+.. versionadded:: 0.11

+- late_bind_timestamp (bool):
+	Defines if `heka-flood` assigns message timestamp at initilization time or at send time.
+	Late binding is useful if you need time ordered messages in the output, but may reduce the overall performance of the flood process.
+	Defaults to false.

 Example

 .. code-block:: ini